cosmicjs/docs/docs/rest-api/README.md

 ## Getting Started

-Go to [https://cosmicjs.com/signup](https://cosmicjs.com/signup) to create an account and get familiar with the Cosmic JS Dashboard.
+[Create a Cosmic JS account](https://app.cosmicjs.com/signup) and get familiar with the Cosmic JS Dashboard.

 ## API Endpoint
 You can make direct calls to the REST API from the following base URL.
 Current version is `v1`.